A seam can be determined by the place it takes on the garment. Read all about types of seams here & know which one to use for sewing.

 Lapping seams is a great way to join fabrics without adding bulky seam finishes.
 It can be used for materials that don’t fray, like felt and leather; but it’s especially useful when sewing vinyl or other kinds of tough fabric because you’ll avoid having edges enclosed within the finishing process entirely!

 This refers to any seam-sealed with tape for waterproofing/weatherproofing.
 In this seam, the fabric or tape is sewn together and prevents water from getting into your item’s inside!

 18. Strap Seams

 In this seam, an extra strip of fabric is attached on top of the seam line.
 The fabric strip should first be pressed inward, then stitched so it conceals any visible stitching and covers up any raw edges with its trim obligations for a professional finish!

 19. Serged Seams

 Serged seams are a type of reinforcement that joins two edges together.
 The serrated edge prevents fraying, while the neat and tidy finish makes it easy to work with – you can even do your own finishing!

 Serged Seams are Stronger Than You Think.

 A seamstress has many different options to consider when making a garment.
-It is very important that they are aware of what type and style finishes will work best for their customers, especially because patterns do not always give recommendations about which seams should be used in certain situations!
+It is very important that they are aware of what type and style of finishes will work best for their customers, especially because patterns do not always give recommendations about which seams should be used in certain situations!

-By trying out the various types of garments themselves one can develop an understanding of how these individual styles interact with other pieces within clothing designs-a skill essential when working as both designer or tailor.
+By trying out the various types of garments themselves one can develop an understanding of how these individual styles interact with other pieces within clothing designs-a skill essential when working as both a designer or tailor.